lovanno/webApp-Peak-AngularFire/README.md

 *Show a Data visualization of how busy each place gets*

-*Display different location icons on the map.
-(Don’t display info unless tapped)*
+Display different location icons on the map.
+(Don’t display info unless tapped) ✅

-*Allow users to change the map style*/
+Allow users to change the map style ✅

 *Allow users to check in to places + track how often a user has visited a place*